crisperdue/prooftoys-site/content/notes/tech-notes.md

 IMPS (Lutins) is a classical type theory modified with a concept of definedness.
 Predicates return false when the input is undefined.

-### Mathtoys system notes
+### Prooftoys system notes

-#### Using ES6 modules in Mathtoys
+#### Using ES6 modules in Prooftoys

 As of December 2017, Chrome, Safari, and Edge support modules, but Firefox and IE11 do not.
 Unfortunately at this time no browsers support modules for Web Workers, and in particular web workers can only use the importScripts function to load code, which means that they themselves are not modules and cannot consume modules either.

-All of this suggests that Mathtoys will be using traditional JS scripts for some time to come.
+All of this suggests that Prooftoys will be using traditional JS scripts for some time to come.

-#### Variable naming conventions for Mathtoys
+#### Variable naming conventions

 All numbers are individuals and in that sense have the same type.